-Further, it is important to mention that there is a lack of publicly available information in Mexico; therefore, for the purposes of performing transfer pricing analyses, comparable companies located in the United States are used.
+Further, there is a lack of publicly available information in Mexico; therefore, for the purposes of performing transfer pricing analyses, comparable companies located in the United States are used.
 In this regard, Mexican tax authorities allow the use of foreign financial information to evaluate the transfer prices for Mexican companies.

 The above-mentioned adjustment is achieved by means of increasing the operating profit of the comparable companies by adding a factor that considers the risks of operating in Mexico and the operating assets of the comparable company.
 This adjustment may seem subjective, since there are clear economic indicators that show that companies operating in Mexico incur higher costs in logistics, transportation and security, among others.

-The above-mentioned factors may lead to a difficulty in concluding whether the profitability of Mexican entities has to be higher than those of companies operating in the United States, and whether a geographic adjustment to the profitability of the comparable companies is, therefore, applicable.
+The above-mentioned factors may lead to a difficulty in concluding whether the profitability of Mexican entities is higher than those of companies operating in the United States, and whether a geographic adjustment to the profitability of the comparable companies is, therefore, applicable.

 Taking into consideration the duration and costs of a litigation process, it is necessary to revisit alternative dispute resolution mechanisms when dealing with tax assessments or contingencies.

-In this regard, the conclusive agreement, mutual agreement procedure (MAP) and advance pricing agreement (APA) are alternative dispute resolution mechanisms commonly used by Mexican taxpayers.
+In this regard, the conclusive agreement, MAP and APA are alternative dispute resolution mechanisms commonly used by Mexican taxpayers.

 When initiating a conclusive agreement, the form of an audit or inspection procedure is suspended; nevertheless, if an agreement is not reached through this procedure, the audit process will continue at the stage it was suspended.
-On the other hand, if an agreement is reached, it is binding on the parties and cannot be challenged.
+However, if an agreement is reached, it is binding on the parties and cannot be challenged.
 Also, partial agreements may be reached, leaving taxpayers in a position to challenge anything that was not covered by the conclusive agreement.